Anni-Frid Lyngstad: 1972–1981: ABBA and Frida ensam

 At first, Lyngstad was hesitant to perform with her boyfriend Benny Andersson, his best friend Björn Ulvaeus and his wife, Agnetha Fältskog.
 Their first professional collaboration was the cabaret act Festfolket (later known as Festfolk in a 1971 revue), which was a critical and commercial failure, playing to near-empty restaurants and being panned by critics for its outdated material.
-The following year, Lyngstad pursued a solo career, touring with Lasse Berghagen and releasing her second solo album, Frida, produced by Benny Andersson, which demonstrated a move towards a more contemporary pop-rock sound.
-Meanwhile, the other three future ABBA members started performing together on a regular basis, recording the hit single "She's My Kind of Girl" and forming the performing group Björn & Benny.
+The following year, Lyngstad continued her solo career, touring with Lasse Berghagen and releasing her second solo album, Frida, produced by Benny Andersson, which demonstrated a move towards a more contemporary pop-rock sound.
+Meanwhile, the other three future ABBA members started performing together on a regular basis, forming the performing group Björn & Benny, and recording the hit single "She's My Kind of Girl".
 Eventually, she rejoined the ensemble for a series of performances and recording sessions.
 Andersson and Ulvaeus were busy producing other artists, but soon discovered the unique quality of Lyngstad's and Fältskog's voices combined; music historian Carl Magnus Palm notes that the four-part harmony on the song "People Need Love" was a pivotal moment, revealing the commercial potential of their vocal blend.
 Thus, the band was formed initially as Björn & Benny, Agnetha & Anni-Frid, later renamed ABBA.

-Possessing a wide mezzo-soprano vocal range, that covers C#3 to Eb6, Lyngstad's voice was characterized by its warm, velvety tone and a remarkable technical precision that allowed her to handle complex melodic lines with ease.
+Possessing a wide mezzo-soprano vocal range, that covers C#3 to Eb6, Lyngstad's voice was characterised by its warm, velvety tone and a remarkable technical precision that allowed her to handle complex melodic lines with ease.
 Her classical upbringing and early professional experience singing jazz and schlager music gave her a distinct versatility, enabling her to interpret everything from the dramatic and melancholic "Knowing Me, Knowing You" to the playful and light "Me and Bobby and Bobby's Brother".
 Within ABBA's signature sound, her darker, richer mezzo-soprano provided a crucial counterpoint to Agnetha Fältskog's brighter, purer soprano, creating the intricate vocal harmonies that became the group's trademark.
-She sang solo parts on a diverse array of ABBA tracks, including "Andante, Andante", "Bumblebee", "Cassandra", "Fernando", "Get on the Carousel", "Gonna Sing You My Lovesong", "I Am the City", "I Have a Dream", "I Let the Music Speak", "On Top of Old Smokey", "I Still Have Faith in You", "I Wonder (Departure)", "The King Has Lost His Crown", "Knowing Me, Knowing You", "Like an Angel Passing Through My Room", "Lovers (Live a Little Longer)", "Me and Bobby and Bobby's Brother", "Me and I", "Money, Money, Money", "The Name of the Game", "No Doubt About It", "One Man, One Woman", "Our Last Summer", "Put On Your White Sombrero", "Should I Laugh or Cry", "Super Trouper", "Tropical Loveland", "The Visitors", "The Way Old Friends Do" and "When All Is Said and Done".
+She sang solo parts on a diverse array of ABBA tracks, including "Andante, Andante", "Bumblebee", "Cassandra", "Fernando", "Get on the Carousel", "Gonna Sing You My Lovesong", "I Am the City", "If It Wasn't For The Nights", I Have a Dream", "I Let the Music Speak", "On Top of Old Smokey", "I Still Have Faith in You", "I Wonder (Departure)", "The King Has Lost His Crown", "Knowing Me, Knowing You", "Like an Angel Passing Through My Room", "Lovers (Live a Little Longer)", "Me and Bobby and Bobby's Brother", "Me and I", "Money, Money, Money", "The Name of the Game", "No Doubt About It", "One Man, One Woman", "Our Last Summer", "Put On Your White Sombrero", "Should I Laugh or Cry", "Super Trouper", "Tropical Loveland", "The Visitors", "The Way Old Friends Do" and "When All Is Said and Done".